 - Optional: Trims about 1-1/2 – 2 yards per pillow for trim.

 - disappearing marking pen

 - Note: My fabric choices were dry clean only so I didn’t need to pre-wash fabrics!
-If using cottons be sure to do that prior to making or your pillows will shrink when washing.
+If using cotton be sure to pre-wash, dry and iron your fabric prior to making or your pillows.
+This remove sizing, prevent shrinkage when using or for future washing.
 Unless you spot wash or cold water wash and hang dry.

-- Make sure your fabric is cut square, I used a ruler and invisible marking pen.
+- Make sure your fabric is cut square, I used a ruler, t-square, and invisible marking pen.